 5. Eating Hidden Carbs

-Listen: Only 5 percent of your calories are coming from carbohydrates.
-There's no room for error here!
-You need to eat a lot of green leafy vegetables, nuts, and seeds, but you also have to watch out for the hidden sugars that are in processed foods.
+When only 5 percent of your calories are coming from carbohydrates, there's no room for error!
+That means you have to watch out for the hidden sugars that are in processed foods.

 Food companies have become professionals at hiding carbohydrates in foods.
 They want you to be addicted to carbs.
 It's what drives their profits!
 So, you need to be your own best advocate and become an expert at reading food labels.